BEST CHOICE | BEST PRICE | ||||

 Zoeller 57-0001 M57 Basement High Capacity Sump Pump

 We have to admit that Zoeller isn’t known for sump pumps that handle up on big jobs.
 This Zoeller 57-0001 M57 submersible pump might be the exception to the rule.
-It has some pretty unique features that give it appeal for those who need a strong basement device.
+It has some pretty unique features that give it appeal to those who need a strong basement device.

 For starters, the pump uses cast iron that is powder-coated to minimize heat.
 Any time that you can reduce heat on a motor, the result is a longer life span.
 The coating on this model is also decent at preventing rust.
 So, you’ve got two nice pluses right off the bat.

 Here’s another thing we love about this pump.
 It has a vortex impeller.
 What is that, you ask?
 It’s a useful device that prevents clogs, and it also enables this pump to pass small solids.
-Anyone that has a sump pump in the basement will verify that sometimes solids can clog up a pump and shut it off.
+Anyone with a sump pump in the basement will verify that sometimes solids can clog up a pump and shut it off.
 You probably won’t have to worry about that here.

 There have been some complaints about switch failure with this pump.
 Sure, it has a decent warranty.
 But that won’t fix the damage in your basement if a switch fails.
 There is also the matter of vertical lift, which doesn’t seem to be very high with this device.